Being a Signal Provider in Social Trading

 Understanding the evolutionary journey of a trader is not very important, what really matters is to understand what are its current capabilities and the power of his strategy.

-By now we have been in the Forex world for more than 10 years, and we know a lot of people.
+By now we have been in the Forex and Trading world for more than 10 years, and we know a lot of people.
 We have seen traders that after 20 years of study and practice still had difficulty, because they were committing the same beginners mistakes over and over.
 We’ve also seen beginners make a mistake just once and don’t commit it ever again, because once was enough for them to learn.

 Obviously, a certain number of years are needed to gain experience and acquire the necessary experience to be flexible and be able to react quickly to the market changes.